verana-labs/verifiable-trust-vpr-spec/spec.md

 This method can be called:

-- by `perm.corporation`, if permission is of type ECOSYSTEM.
+- by `participant.corporation`, if permission is of type ECOSYSTEM.
-- by `perm.corporation`, if it is a self-created permission (schema configuration is open)
+- by `participant.corporation`, if it is a self-created permission (schema configuration is open)
 - by a `corporation` of a validator permission (if permission is managed by a VP).

 ##### [MOD-PP-MSG-8-1] Adjust Permission parameters